fischermoseley/HackMIT_StickyNoteAR/README.md

 # HackMIT_StickyNoteAR
-An AR-based that uses a matrix of sticky notes as it's playing field
+An AR-based that uses a matrix of sticky notes as its playing field